kcmonceaux/mle-project-challenge-2/README.md

 **give us feedback.**
 Our goal is to make the interview process a positive experience for candidates and we are always interested in improving.

 ---

-# How to Run This Project

-1. Open the Anaconda Prompt on your computer.
-This is a special window for running commands.

-2. Go to the project folder.
-Type: cd Folder_Path

-3. Turn on the project environment.
-Type: conda activate housing

-4. Start the program that lets you ask for house price predictions.
-Type: uvicorn app:app --reload
-  (Leave this window open while you use the service.)

-5. To get a prediction, open another window and use the command below.
-This sends your house data to the program and gets a price back: curl -X POST http://localhost:8000/predict -H "Content-Type: application/json" -d @data/future_unseen_examples.json

-6. You will see a result showing the predicted price and some details about the house.

----